 As instructor of record, University of Colorado Boulder

 - Why are some countries rich and others poor?
-We explore a wide range of possible reasons and explanations that fall under three categories: (1) the role of the South, (2) the role of the West, and (3) the role of Geography.
+We will explore a wide range of possible reasons and explanations for why so many countries are poor within three frameworks: 1) Geography 2) the South and 3) the West.

-The purpose of this course is to understand the process of revolution.
-We examine a number of different revolutions across time and space to compare and contrast the causes and outcomes of revolution.
+- The purpose of this course is to understand the process of revolution.
+We examine a number of different revolutions across time and space to understand the causes, tactics, and outcomes of revolution.

 - The primary objective of this course is to provide a framework for systematically and rigorously understanding current events in international relations.
 We examine state behavior in international security and in international political economy.

 - In this course, we seek to understand how and why foreign policy decisions are made.
 We explore explanations within three broad frameworks: 1) theoretical perspectives 2) historical perspectives and 3) domestic institutional perspectives.

 As instructor of record, Tecnologico de Monterrey, Campus Guadalajara, Mexico